 Mr. Smith specializes in environmental, land use and insurance law.
 His environmental law practice emphasizes cost-recovery litigation under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), the Hazardous Substance Account Act (State Superfund), and related regulatory provisions and common law theories of recovery.
-Mr. Smith has extensive experience in dealing with defending PRP groups in Superfund sites, representative clients in matters involving federal, state, and local regulatory agencies including the EPA, DTSC, RWQCB, AQMD, as well as local health departments, hazardous materials divisions, public works departments, fire departments, and sanitation departments.
+Mr. Smith has extensive experience defending PRP groups in Superfund sites, and representing clients in matters involving federal, state, and local regulatory agencies including the EPA, DTSC, RWQCB, AQMD, as well as local health departments, hazardous materials divisions, public works departments, fire departments, and sanitation departments.
 In this capacity, Mr. Smith advises and represents clients on regulatory compliance issues, permits, and enforcement orders.
-In addition, Mr. Smith has experience in CEQA, NEPA, Clean Water Act, Clean Air Act, Endangered Species Act, Polanco Redevelopment Act, land use regulations, water law, toxic torts, natural resources, contracts and transactions, business and corporate law matters.
+In addition, Mr. Smith has experience in CEQA, NEPA, OSHA, Clean Water Act, Clean Air Act, Endangered Species Act, Polanco Redevelopment Act, land use regulations, water law, toxic torts, natural resources, contracts and transactions, business and corporate law matters.
 Mr. Smith has also served as Special Counsel to bankruptcy trustees representing bankruptcy estates in legal matters pertaining to environmental and insurance issues.
 Mr. Smith’s insurance practice includes bad faith litigation and coverage issues.

 Mr. Smith began his legal career at the Department of the Navy, Office of General Counsel, Western Area Counsel Office, Environmental and Water Law Divisions.
 He distinguished himself in complex litigation while at the San Diego law firm of Chapin, Fleming, McNitt, Shea & Carter in the environmental department where he worked extensively on Aguilar v.
 Pacific Gas & Electric, et al., subsequently made famous by the movie “Erin Brockovich.”